LOP-SP/damageCalc/README.md

 DamageCalc is a calculator made for the Pokemon Diamond, Pearl, Platinum, Heart Gold, Soul Silver, Black and White games to discover how much damage a certain move will deal against a pokemon.
 It's very lightweight and can be used during online battles, just let a browser tab opened.

 The damage formula considered is found in the Smogon University's site (www.smogon.com), together with a detailed description of all the necessary inputs.
-There are a lot of comments within the code (damagecalc.js), but you may find it better to understand the inner workings of the game before delving into the code.
+You may find it better to understand the inner workings of the game before delving into the code.

-The code uses strict mode, passes jslint and is tested with JsTestDriver.
+The code uses strict mode and is tested with JsTestDriver.
 I intent to document it with jsdocs toolkit (when it decides to work...).

 USE
 ===